AllenInstitute/MIES/Packages/doc/SweepFormula.rst

 """

 `log` prints the first element of the current array to the command line but passes the wave as usual to the next operation.
-It is usefull for debugging inside large formulas.
+It is useful for debugging inside large formulas.

 Both, `merge` and `log` are defined in `JSON logic <http://jsonlogic.com/>`_.